mc-ondros/we-all-belong/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Unihack](https://img.shields.io/badge/Unihack-2024-orange)

 **We All Belong** is a Flutter-based mobile application that enables users to rate and discover places based on **accessibility**, **inclusivity**, and **safety**.
-Designed specifically for LGBTQIA+, POC, and other underrepresented communities, *We All Belong* helps people make informed decisions about the spaces they choose to visit.
+Designed  for LGBTQIA+, other underrepresented communities and the general society, *We All Belong* helps people make informed decisions about the spaces they choose to visit.

 ---